HERE’S WHAT HAPPENED THAT CAUSED ME TO FOUND APRA

 Hospital medical errors aren’t getting the serious attention they need and deserve, even though everyone who visits a hospital for treatment is at risk and the federal government won’t recognize medical errors as a cause of death.
 As a result, those causing preventable harm can’t easily be identified and the actual number of patients being killed is difficult to determine – and the American Hospital Association and American Medical Association like it that way.

 Patient safety experts are calling this an epidemic and there are estimates that it’s costing our country $800 billion to $1 trillion a year, almost one third of all health care costs and more than the total expenditures for Medicare in 2015 ($632B) or the total defense budget for 2015 ($598B).
-And unless something is done it’s going to get much worse as Baby Boomers begin to suffer from the diseases of aging that require hospitalization.
-But most hospital patients and their families are never told when a preventable error occurs, in order to protect the hospital, since there’s no law that requires hospitals to do so.
+And unless something is done it’s going to get much worse as Baby Boomers suffer from the diseases of aging that require hospitalization.
+But most hospital patients and their families are never told when a preventable error occurs, in order to protect the hospital, since there’s no law that requires hospitals to inform them.
 Hospitals won’t even provide their patients with information about how they can protect themselves from preventable harm, because they don’t want to increase their risk of liability or be held accountable when harm occurs.

 Little Legal Help or Local News